Carljo32/BootCon_Setoolkit_Presentation/README.md

 - Page designed to capture entered credentials

 ### ▶️ Demo Execution
+  The simulation demonstrated how attackers can easily replicate legitimate login pages and send phishing emails to harvest user credentials.
+During the live demo, I           configured and sent the phishing email from my Gmail account to my Yahoo email, completing the process within minutes.

 - Phishing email sent from Gmail to Yahoo Mail
 - Apache hosted the cloned login site
 - Entire flow executed in minutes

 ### ⚠️ Limitations
+  A few limitations were present during the project.
+First, using personal email accounts restricted sender spoofing, so the phishing message did not convincingly appear to    come from a trusted IT source (GitHub IT Support).
+Additionally, the demo stopped short of capturing actual credentials, as the focus was on demonstrating the setup and      attack flow, not full exploitation.

 - Gmail sender spoofing not possible using my own personal accounts.
 - Google security features affected email delivery